 The E-2 visa is ONLY available to certain nationalities around the world.

-These countries do not have E-2 treaty with United States, as a result nationals of these big economic countries do not have an opportunity to apply for US investor visas
+The following countries do not have E-2 treaty with United States, as a result nationals of these countries do not have an opportunity to apply directly to E-1/E-2 investor visas.
+The only possibility is through acquiring citizenship in another country by making an investment.

 • China